 India has one of the highest rates of antibiotic resistance in the world, said a recent report, stressing on limiting the use of antibiotics through improved water, sanitation and immunization.

-Frequent allergies, cold, flu and even skin conditions can often be a result of a weakened immune system.
-Immune system is the body’s primary defense mechanism made up of several tissues and cells that protect the body against toxins and unwanted invaders that can result in an infection or illness.
+Frequent allergies, cold, flu, and even skin conditions can often be a result of a weakened immune system.
+The immune system is the body’s primary defense mechanism made up of several tissues and cells that protect the body against toxins and unwanted invaders that can result in an infection or illness.
 However, a poor diet, frequent illnesses and a host of other factors can impact a healthy immune system over time and weaken it.

-So, it is important to boost body’s natural immunity to avoid bacterial, viral and other mode of infections naturally without antibiotics.
+So, it is important to boost the body’s natural immunity to avoid bacterial, viral.
+And another mode of infections naturally without antibiotics.

-Boost your immune system naturally: EXTRAMMUNE tablets and syrup
+Boost the immune system naturally: EXTRAMMUNE tablets and syrup

 EXTRAMMUNE strengthens body immunity.
 It contains Guduchi which controls bacterial infections, Haridra controls infection by preventing bacterial adhesion.

-EXTRAMMUNE acts as an immunity builder, useful in long-term oral steroid therapy, seasonal outbreaks of infective diseases e.g. influenza, typhoid or malaria, as a complement for antimicrobial therapy, particularly respiratory tract infections and skin and soft tissue infections, fever of unknown origin.
+EXTRAMMUNE acts as an immunity builder, useful in long-term oral steroid therapy, seasonal outbreaks of infective diseases.
+E.g. influenza, typhoid or malaria, as a compliment for antimicrobial therapy, particularly respiratory tract infections.
+And skin and soft tissue infections, fever of unknown origin.

 So, EXTRAMMUNE by virtue of its excellent immunomodulator, immunostimulant, antibacterial, and anti-inflammatory properties helps to combat various infections.
 Thus, it helps to curtail antibiotics overuse hazards naturally.